Levan Lagidze bio

 (b.
 1958, Tbilisi, Georgia)

 Levan Lagidze is one of Georgia's most significant living artists.
-Widely exhibited internationally, Lagidze’s abstracted and philosophical works are collected by museums worldwide, including the State Tretyakov Gallery in Russia and the National Gallery in Georgia.
+Widely exhibited internationally, Lagidze’s abstracted and philosophical works are collected by museums worldwide, including the Tretyakov Gallery and Museum of Modern Art in Russia and the National Gallery in Georgia.

-Born in 1958 in Tbilisi, Georgia (then part of the Soviet Union), Levan Lagidze graduated from Tbilisi State Academy of Arts in 1981.
-Lagidze founded and led the Tbilisi Artists’ House in 1983 and served as Chairman of Georgia´s Young Artists’ Union in Tbilisi from 1986 to 1989.
-In the early 1990s he founded The Lagidze Gallery, supporting struggling Georgian artists in the economically turbulent and often violent decade following the dissolution of the Soviet Union.
-In the calmer times of 2011, the gallery re-opened under the same name to showcase Levan’s works.
+Born in 1958 in Tbilisi, Georgia (then part of the Soviet Union), Lagidze graduated from Tbilisi State Academy of Arts in 1981.
+He founded and led the Tbilisi Artists’ House in 1983 and served as Chairman of Georgia´s Young Artists’ Union from 1986 to 1989.
+In the early 1990s he founded the Lagidze Gallery, supporting struggling Georgian artists in the economically turbulent and violent decade following the dissolution of the Soviet Union.
+In the calmer times of 2011, the gallery re-opened under the same name to showcase Levan Lagidze’s own works.

-Eluding any one style, Lagidze’s art escapes definition except through a metaphor.
+Defying categorisation, Lagidze’s art escapes definition except through a metaphor.
 He says that creating a composition is like “measuring eternity with careful steps”, where a blank canvas demands and promises complete immersion into the subject matter.
-In such immersion concepts such as distance and time dissolve into an all encompassing here and now.
-For Lagidze, “there is no such thing as contemporary or not contemporary art.
+In this state, concepts such as distance and time dissolve into an all encompassing here and now.
+For Lagidze, “there is no contemporary or not contemporary art.
 All artists that have ever immersed themselves in the language of art are in the present”.